gradle/actions/setup-gradle/README.md

 This can occur when a prior action initializes this directory, or when using a self-hosted runner that retains this directory between uses.

 In this case the Job Summary will display a message like:
-> Caching for gradle-build-action was disabled due to pre-existing Gradle User Home
+> Caching for Gradle actions was disabled due to pre-existing Gradle User Home

-If you want override the default and have the `gradle-build-action` caches overwrite existing content in the Gradle User Home, you can set the `cache-overwrite-existing` parameter to 'true':
+If you want override the default and have The `setup-gradle` action caches overwrite existing content in the Gradle User Home, you can set the `cache-overwrite-existing` parameter to 'true':

 ```yaml
 cache-overwrite-existing: true